-Diverse young characters work together to grow fruits and vegetables in the garden from seed to sprout to harvest.
-This is a rich STEM experience that introduces children to the beneficial process of working the land and reaping the rewards.
-Filled with teachable moments, simple gardening terminology, insect hunting, and opportunities to mimic and move.
+Diverse young children share their experience growing fruits and vegetables in the garden from seed to sprout to harvest.
+This book is filled with teachable moments, simple gardening terminology, opportunities to mimic and move, and a rich STEM experience that introduces children to the beneficial process of working the land and reaping the rewards.
+A garden is where they can observe natural changes and use their senses to investigate the world.

-An enjoyable way to give youngsters control over their diets and promote healthy eating.
+Teaching children where food comes from is an effective way to give them control over their diet and promote healthy eating.
 Lyrical rhyming verses and colorful imagery prompt readers to make little discoveries along the way.
-Plant something that helps children grow!
+Plant something that helps children grow.

 José Gascón H. lives in Toronto, Canada where he has been serving as adjunct faculty for leading institutions like The Art Institute, Kennedy College of Technology, and Max The Mutt College of Animation Art & Design.
 During his extensive career, he has collaborated on popular television shows and feature films.

 Practice mapping and an opportunity to design and create a gardening space.